datamindedbe/climate/README.md

 # README #

-This is a demo repo that reads xco2 data from the [NASA project](http://disc.sci.gsfc.nasa.gov/datacollection/ACOS_L2S_V3.3.html#tabs-2) and loads it into elasticsearch.
+This is a demo repo that reads xco2 data from the [ACOS GOSAT project](http://disc.sci.gsfc.nasa.gov/datacollection/ACOS_L2S_V3.3.html#tabs-2) from NASA and loads it into elasticsearch.

 ### How do I get set up? ###